-#1: Get down to basics
+#1: Get down to Basics

 Buy ingredients that are versatile and can be used for a wide variety of dishes.
 Instead of buying expensive spices that you might use once, get the basics, like all-season salt, fresh garlic, onion powder, Italian/Mexican/ Indian (fill in the ethnic food of your choice!) seasoning, curry paste, and anything else that can be used for a multitude of dishes.
 Choose a couple of go-to fats like olive oil, coconut oil, and butter and use them for all your dishes.

-Don’t be afraid of frozen vegetables, as they’re just as nutritious as fresh, can be used in many different dishes, and have a much longer shelf life than fresh veggies.
 For those who tolerate starches, white potatoes and sweet potatoes are cheap and filling and can be used at any meal.
 Avoid buying specialty items like gluten-free flours or other ingredients that sit in your pantry uneaten for months because you don’t know what to use them for.

 A side benefit of simplifying your diet if you’re trying to lose weight is that eating simply tends to spontaneously reduce calorie consumption.
 In other words, you eat less and lose weight without trying.

-#2: Buy in bulk
+#2: Buy in Bulk

 To save money on grass-fed meat, try a buying a quarter, half, or whole animal directly from a rancher instead of single cuts from the grocery store.
 For example, we buy a quarter of beef, a half hog, and a whole lamb a couple times a year from local ranchers.
 We pay between $4.00–$5.50 a pound, and this includes cuts like filet mignon and rack of lamb that sell for >$20–$25/lb. in the store.
 You’ll need to invest in a good chest freezer in order to store the meat, but that expense will soon pay for itself with your savings on meat throughout the year.
 Plus, it’s so much more convenient to have a freezer full of meat that you can just pull something out of than having to shop for meat each week.